 Led Zeppelin were an English rock band formed in London in 1968.
 The group comprised vocalist Robert Plant, guitarist Jimmy Page, bassist/keyboardist John Paul Jones, and drummer John Bonham.
 With a heavy, guitar-driven sound, they are cited as one of the progenitors of hard rock and heavy metal, although their style drew from a variety of influences, including blues and folk music.
 Led Zeppelin have been credited as significantly impacting the nature of the music industry, particularly in the development of album-oriented rock (AOR) and stadium rock.

-Originally named the New Yardbirds, Led Zeppelin's deal with Atlantic Records gave them considerable artistic freedom.
+Originally named the New Yardbirds, Led Zeppelin signed a deal with Atlantic Records that gave them considerable artistic freedom.
 Initially unpopular with critics, they achieved significant commercial success with eight studio albums over ten years.
-Their 1969 debut, Led Zeppelin, was a top-ten album in several countries and featured such tracks as "Good Times...
+Their 1969 debut, Led Zeppelin, was a top-ten album in several countries and featured such tracks as "Good Times Bad Times", "Dazed a...

 |Label management||Swan Song (label founder)Superhype Music, Inc. (personal publisher)|